 After reflecting on your community’s current political landscape and your abilities, you have decided to run for office.
 You’re ready to make a major contribution to strengthen and improve your community.
-In order to win elections at a local level, it’s imperative to have a strong campaign strategy with the essential materials to get the word out.
+To win elections at a local level, it’s imperative to have a strong campaign strategy with the essential materials to get the word out.

 Print marketing has been proven to be successful to get in front of potential voters.
 Here are some of our favorites.